Detecting your location...

 The heavy duty tube with integral barb is an extra-long 24" to reach the bottom of fermentors.
 This high quality product will help provide an optimal environment for yeast and fermentation.
 Features: Heavy duty tube with integral barb Easily sanitized stainless diffusion stone Extra long 24" wand Ideal for oxygenating wort for improved yeast health 10 micron diffusion stone To Use: Soak hose and wand in sanitizer - do not immerse regulator Slide hose onto end of wand barb Connect flare end of hose to regulator Place wand into the bottom of the fermentor Gradually increase the flow of the regulator until bubbles are visible Slowly stir for 1 minute for every 5-10 gallons Turn off regulator and remove wand from fermentor Sanitize as above and dry thoroughly before storing

-• Last stock!
+• Low stock!
 Inline Thermometer - Assembly Inline Thermometer - Assembly

 Inline Thermometer Assembly